Overview

 Other OTLP backends

 The same OTEL_EXPORTER_OTLP_ENDPOINT variable works with any OpenTelemetry-compatible backend.
-Point it at Grafana Tempo, Jaeger, Honeycomb, Datadog, or your own collector.
+Point it at Grafana Tempo, Honeycomb, Datadog, or your own collector.

 Configuration